 For a main dish, this Tomato Basil Brisket from Overtime Cook is one of my all time favorite meat recipes.
 It does have a few steps but the end result is so worth it.

-You can download the Purim Menu Planner below (donations are optional, just enter $0 as the price, but a small tip helps us run this blog and pay our hosting and other fees):
+You can download the Purim Menu Planner below (donations are optional, just enter $0 as the price):

 What sort of delicious foods will you include on your Purim Menu Planner?
 Let us know in the comments!